 The YMCA of Frederick County is a membership organization; our facilities and programs are developed and maintained for our members’ use.
 As a benefit to members, 5 complimentary guest passes will be issued per year per individual or family membership.

 Members of the YMCA may bring in up to 2 (two) visitors at a time.
 The visitor must remain with the member at all times.
 The visitor may only visit the YMCA 3 (three) times in a 12-month period.
 The visitor must complete a Waiver and take a photo for our records.
 Visitors who fail to complete a waiver and take a photo will be denied access to the facility.

 Monthly: Through our bank draft plan, dues are automatically transferred from your checking or credit card account to the YMCA.
 Payment is required for days until draft begins.
 No renewal notices are sent.
 Membership is continuous until member notifies the YMCA in writing by mail, e-mail or in person.
 No faxed or phoned in terminations are accepted.
 A 30-day notice is required.
 The YMCA cannot be responsible for mail and e-mail that does not reach us.
 Please follow-up with us to be sure we received your notification.

 Annually: Cash, check or credit card.
 Annual membership is in effect for one year from date of joining.
-Renewal notices are sent one-month before membership expires.
+Renewal notices are sent the month prior to the annual membership renewal month.
 Membership fees are non-refundable after 15 days.